breadboard-ai/breadboard/packages/website/src/docs/kits/core.md

 {{ "/breadboard/static/boards/kits/core-reduce.bgl.json" | board }}

-Given a list, an initial accumulator value, and a board, invokes a board (runOnce) for each item and accumulator in the list and returns the final accumulator value.
-Loosely, same logic as the `reduce` function in JavaScript.
+Given a list, an initial accumulator value, and a board, invokes a board in ["run as component"](https://breadboard-ai.github.io/breadboard/docs/reference/runtime-semantics/#run-as-component-mode) mode for each item and accumulator in the list, returning the final accumulator value.
+Loosely, same logic as the [`Array.prototype.reduce`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) function in JavaScript.

+When running the board, the `reduce` component will supply input values with the following ids:

+- `accumulator` -- the current accumulated result
+- `item` -- the item in the list

+In the outputs, it will look for the output values with the following ids:

+- `accumulator` -- the new accumulated result.

 ### Input ports

+The `reduce` component has three static input ports:

+- **Accumulator** (id: `accumulator`) -- optional, the initial value of the accumulator that will be supplied along with the first item in the list.

+- **Board** (id: `board`) -- required, a board to run.
+The board can be specified as a URL to the [BGL file](/breadboard/docs/concepts/#breadboard-graph-language-bgl), or as BGL directly.

+- **List** (id: `list`) -- optional, a list to reduce over.

 ### Output ports

+The component has one static output port:

+- **Accumulator** (id: `accumulator`) -- the final accumulated value.

 ### Example

+Let's suppose we want to research a few topics on Wikipedia, and get a bunch of links for each topic.
+First, we'll build a board that fits the shape required by the `reduce` component.
+This board will query Wikipedia for one topic.

+{{ "/breadboard/static/boards/kits/example-search-wikipedia.bgl.json" | board }}

+Then, we can use another board that makes it run over a list of topics using the `reduce` component.

+{{ "/breadboard/static/boards/kits/core-reduce.bgl.json" | board }}

 ### Implementation